dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 With these basics defined we can configure our system for CNS.
 First we will set up the credentials for CNS in OpenShift.

+&#8680; Make sure you are logged on as the cluster admin and you are in the `default` namespace:

+    oc whoami

+&#8680; If you are not `system:admin` log in again to the default namespace

+    oc login -u system:admin -n default

 &#8680; Create an encoded value for the CNS admin user like below:

     echo -n "myS3cr3tpassw0rd" | base64